-I worked with other legislators to build the coalition which accomplished all of these things.
-In addition, most of the bills we passed during my term in office were bi-partisan.
+Over the past almost four years, I worked with other legislators to build the coalition to pass bills and budgets which addressed all of these things.
+In addition, most of the bills we passed during my terms in office were bi-partisan.
 You won’t hear that in the news.

-In addition, I got my own bills passed, and some of those were your ideas:
+In addition, over the past four years, I got my own bills passed, and some of those were your ideas:

 - Required the Governor’s office to work and report annually on climate change’s affect on Colorado

 - Allowed drivers to show proof of insurance to law enforcement using their cell phones